-Leveraging technology to identify the correct supply chain design for each type of product a company moves can often yield significant improvements: segment demand, build a supply chain to profitably service each segment, and then optimize each supply chain.
+Leveraging technology to identify the correct supply chain design for each type of product a company moves can often yield significant improvements: segment demand, build a supply chain to profitably service each segment, and optimize each supply chain.
 A hypothesis was proposed that changing the port of entry strategy for US build-to-order product would reduce the cost of the finished goods supply chain.

-The company had already invested the time and resources to have Expeditors build a persistent modeling environment, a digital twin with a continually validated baseline.
+The company invested the time and resources to have Supply Chain Solutions build a persistent modeling environment, a digital twin with a continually validated baseline.
 Therefore, the work consisted of altering the existing model to optimize gateway use based on demand characteristics instead of demand location.
-In a typical modeling environment, new baselines are built for each study, often including future iterations of the same study.
-In this case that was not necessary, since the same baseline had been used for many previous studies, saving time and increasing confidence in the model.
+In a typical modeling environment, new baselines are built for each study, but this was the same baseline used for many previous studies, saving time, and increasing confidence in the model.